Tohoku Rokken Trivia Media NEFT

 [Series: Following the Narrow Road to the Deep North ⑥] Rafting the Mogami River and the Dewa...

-On May 28, 1689 (July 14, Gregorian calendar), Matsuo Basho and Kawai Sora returned to Obanazawa from Yamadera (Risshakuji Temple) and stayed at Takano Ichiei, who lived in the neighboring town of Oishida.
+On May 28, 1689 (July 15, 1689 in the Gregorian calendar), Matsuo Basho and Kawai Sora returned to Obanazawa from Yamadera (Risshaku-ji Temple), and then went to Takano Ichiei, who was in the neighboring town of Oishida...

 DaiwaConsilioDaiwaConsilio2023.09.27